mcandre/linters/README.md

 ## Go

 The standard `go` command offers `go fmt` and `go vet` for styling and checking package integrity.

 The standard [govulncheck](https://go.dev/blog/govulncheck) utility scans for vulnerabilities among dependencies and among programming language versions.
+Note that the tool hides vulnerable packages by default, focusing narrowly only on vulnerabilities triggerable by application code, unless the option `-scan package` is provided.

 [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) supplements `go fmt` by organizing imports.